 - Sardines grilled

 You must have some traditional ouzo or tsipouro.
 Tsipouro is like Vodka but it is great with mezedes, you must try it.
 As you understand, Greeks eat a lot and for long hours talking, laughing and having a good time over food and drinks.
-Are you ready to eat at Greek Taverna like a local?
+Are you ready to have food at Greek Taverna like a local?
 We have the perfect Athens Private food tour just for you!
+Book now a private food tour!